bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 }
 ```

-Now, we're free to do things like this again:
+By using currying, we can convert `add` into `curriedAdd`.
+And this process will work with functions of any number of arguments.
+And with this new function, we're free to do things like this again:

 ```javascript
 incrementByFive = curriedAdd(5)
 ```

 But why didn't we have to do this in Elm?
-That's because Elm, like many other functional programming languages, are _curried by default_.
+That's because Elm, like many other functional programming languages, functions are _curried by default_.
 This means that all functions can easily be partially applied!
 And that's also why the type signature we saw in the first example looks like this:

 ```elm
 add : number -> number -> number